ptupitsyn/ptupitsyn.github.io/_posts/2020-04-18-Ignite-JNI-Thread-Detach.md

 * Ignite APIs are called from user threads.
 We have no control here - no way to *insert our call at the end*.
 * There is no build-in way in .NET to get a thread exit callback.
 * We could create a class with a [finalizer](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/destructors), call `Detach` from there, and put an instance of that class to a [ThreadLocal<T>](https://docs.microsoft.com/en-us/dotnet/api/system.threading.threadlocal-1?view=netframework-4.8): when a thread exits, GC will collect this instance  (maybe, sooner or later - there is no guarantee), and call our finalizer.
 The problem is - it is too late. `DetachCurrentThread` can not be called for a different thread, only for the current one.
 And our thread has already exited.
-* We could provide an Ignite API for the users to call
+* We could provide an Ignite API for explicit thread cleanup, but this is really bad from usability standpoint.

+This looked like a dead end to me for some time, but `ThreadLocal` turned out to be the right direction.
+Except that we had to use OS-specific thread locals instead of .NET native API.

+* **POSIX (Linux/macOS)**: [pthread_key_create](https://linux.die.net/man/3/pthread_key_create) creates a thread local slot and takes a destructor pointer.
+The destructor is called on current thread at thread exit.
+* **Windows**: [FlsAlloc](https://docs.microsoft.com/en-us/windows/win32/api/fibersapi/nf-fibersapi-flsalloc) creates a *fiber* local storage and takes a destructor pointer.
+The destructor is called on current thread at thread exit (and on fiber deletion, which is not relevant to us).